 Source: Bond et al 2013

-Most nitrous oxides come from vehicles – and about half of volatile organic compounds.
+Some nitrous oxides come from vehicles – and about half of volatile organic compounds.
 These complex in sunlight to form damaging photochemical smog.
 They are amended in modern vehicles with catalytic converters and complex engine management systems that burn air and fuel at a near perfect stoichiometric ratio.
+Most anthropogenic nitrous oxides come from applications of nitrogen fertiliser.
+Precision agriculture overcomes by applying nitrogen where, when and and in the quantity needed.
+It lowers cost, increases productivity and safeguards downstream environments.
 Nitrous oxides are about 8% of greenhouse gas emissions.

 Methane is not damaging in itself – unless it blows up.
 Methane is derived from anoxic digestion of organic material.
 Fugitive emissions from mines and pipelines is an economic cost.
 Other sources include sewage treatment, landfill, piggeries and cattle feedlots.
-Anoxic digestion creates soluble and mobile forms of nitrogen.
-When accumulated in groundwater used in baby formula they inhibit oxygen assimilation.
+Anoxic digestion of organic matter creates creates methane and soluble and mobile forms of nitrogen.
+When accumulated in groundwater used in baby formula nitrates inhibit oxygen assimilation.
 In streams and oceans they result in eutrophication.
 Methane from responsible waste management provides cost competitive energy sources.
 Methane is about 14% of total emissions.

 Progress has been made – as you can see in the regional pattern of black carbon emissions.
 Wealthy countries are doing better than less developed.